 Combining work in AI, behavioural science and neuroscience, Vivienne explores how technology can benefit society and change human potential.
 She also examines aspects of leadership, inclusion, creativity and health to look at the personal and collective impact of technology, and considers ideas like how education and skills, rather than the advance of AI, will be the key to understanding the future of work and society.

 Vivienne Ming is a neuroscientist, entrepreneur, author and co-founder of the think-tank Socos.
 A former visiting scholar at UC Berkeley’s Redwood Center for Theoretical Neuroscience, Vivienne specialises in artificial intelligence systems that improve healthcare and children’s education and learning.
 She also looks more widely at the many ways technology can improve life and work, as well as barriers, abuses and problems bias and the imperfect use of data can bring.

 Socos Labs conducts research into AI, behavioural economics, neuroscience and education, exploring how the future of technology could change human potential.
-Vivienne has invented an AI system to help treat her diabetic son; a system to predict manic episodes for people with bipolar disorder; and a system to reunite orphaned refugees with extended family members.
+Vivienne has invented an AI system to help treat her diabetic son; a system to predict manic episodes for people with bipolar disorder; and a facial recognition system to reunite orphaned refugees with extended family members.
 She has also created other machine learning tools to help children develop their creativity, motivation and emotional intelligence.

 Vivienne became a Junior Fellow at Stanford University’s Center for Mind, Brain and Computation after completing her PhD in Computational Neuroscience and Psychology.
 She then co-founded Augniscient Inc, a research organisation focused on measuring the engagement between people and technology.
 After selling her company, she worked as Chief Scientist for various startups, until moving towards advisory and consultancy roles for a range of organisations and NGOs, including Credit Suisse and Accenture.
 She is an advisor and board member of several startups working in areas including venture capital, recruitment and AI.